Falepili Mobility Pathway

 Yes – a spouse or de facto partner who is not a Tuvaluan citizen may be included as a dependent with a Tuvaluan citizen primary applicant.

-Yes, because Kiribati and Tuvalu were one colony.
+Yes, primary applicants or their parents born in Kiribati during colonial days eligible to register because Kiribati and Tuvalu were one colony.
 Such persons are eligible for a Tuvaluan birth certificate.

 Yes.